Fender Telecaster: Telecaster Custom

-The first edition of the Telecaster Custom was produced between 1959 and 1970, and featured a double-bound body but otherwise-standard configuration.
-While the guitar was known as the Telecaster Custom, the decal on the headstock read "Custom Telecaster".
-Later editions of the Telecaster Custom were popularized by Rolling Stones' guitarist and composer Keith Richards, featuring a Fender Wide Range humbucker in the neck position and a single-coil pickup in the bridge.
-To distinguish this model from the mid-1960s Custom with body binding, the market generally refers to the guitar as the "1972 Custom", indicating the year this model was released.
+The first edition of the Telecaster Custom was introduced in 1959 as a more ornate alternative to the standard Telecaster, featuring a double-bound body and options of a burst finish and rosewood fretboard, but otherwise maintained the standard configuration.
+While the guitar was known as the Telecaster Custom, the decal on the headstock read "Custom Telecaster."
+In 1972, the Custom was redesigned to include Fender's new Wide Range humbucker in the neck position with a single-coil pickup still in the bridge, mimicking a modification popularized by Keith Richards.